For professionals

 If we have contacted you and issued you with an incapacity / capacity form it’s because a concern has been raised relating to one of your patients.
 In order to have legal authority to investigate this concern, we need to establish:

 The incapacity / capacity report we issue seeks your view of the patient’s capacity.
-More guidance and information is available in our leaflet for doctors.
+If you have difficulty opening the following documents please follow our guidance.
+Further information about the capacity report is available in our leaflet for doctors.

 If you would like further information please contact us.